ASSESSOR

 Forms can be obtained by clicking here.

-Recent changes in Indiana law now require taxpayers who file a Business Tangible Personal Property Return (103 Long, 103 Short, or 102 Farm) to complete the entire form.
+Indiana law requires taxpayers who file a Business Tangible Personal Property Return (103 Long, 103 Short, or 102 Farm) to complete the entire form.
 All returns should also include a completed Form 104.
-The following are regularly absent from filed business personal property returns:

 Taxpayer timely file | None |